Winner! 2018 CAMFT Chapter Excellence Award for Best Community Involvement and Outreach

 What is trauma-informed yoga?

-It is yoga based on the iRest (integrative restorative yoga nidra), by Richard Miller, PhD.
-These practices are designed to reduce posttraumatic symptoms, and research has shown they work well.
-You can try this at home using one of his videos.
+The practices in “Trauma Informed Yoga” are designed to reduce posttraumatic symptoms, and research has shown they work well.
+You can experience this at home using one of Richard Miller's videos.

 The “Yoga for Trauma Relief” online classes offered by the teachers below are by donation or on a sliding scale.
 Please contact the teacher directly for more information and a link to their online classes.